interledger4j/ilpv4-connector/README.md

 To learn more about how to contribute to this project, see the [docs/development](docs/development.md) folder.

 # Operating a Connector
-**Disclaimer**: This implementation is currently a prototype SHOULD NOT be used in a production deployment!**
+**Disclaimer: _This implementation is currently a prototype and SHOULD NOT be used in a production deployment!_**

 To configure this connector, see [Configuration](docs/configuration.md) in the docs folder.